Nick-Pillsbury/RCOS-Cilium/tuning.md

 ## Steps & Processes

 Cilium infrastructure is launched via Terraform and created on Azure using resource-targeting.
 A bash script is deployed to automate deployment and choose the specific tuning parameter.
 Results and metrics from testing are gathered through a Prometheus and Grafana backend to scrape and visualize the data.
-Testing of network and compute resources utilizes the built-in netperf package in the Cilium-cli and customized yaml files (stress-ng) to simulate real-world workloads.
+Testing of network and compute resources utilizes the built-in netperf package in the Cilium-cli, provided ansible play-books [1], and customized yaml files (stress-ng) to simulate real-world workloads.

 Future goals of the benchmark is to fully automate the process through github actions.
 The proposed github action workflow will run periodically as a cron job, running the bash script, testing via netperf/yaml, and gather the data.
 <!-- See for the proposed action -->